modeco80/ghidra-systemd/README.md

-# Ghidra Without YAJSW
+# Ghidra Without YAJSW (systemd)

-YAJSW is sinful.
-I don't like it.
-It arguably makes Ghidra Server unstable and hard to deal with.
+YAJSW is awful, I don't like it, and it arguably makes Ghidra Server a pain to run.

-So, let's get rid of it, and replace it with systemd (enforcing best practices when running services in the process)!
+Therefore, these scripts provide the ability to replace it with systemd (enforcing best practices when running services in the process).

-# How to install
+# Installation

+Installation is relatively easy, and consists of a few key steps.

-Note that command line excerpts follow Arch Linux "# means root/$ means user" documentation paragidm.
+Command line excerpts follow Arch Linux "# means root/$ means user" documentation paragidm.

+## Creating the service user

+First, create a system `ghidra` user that will be used to run the server.

-First create a system `ghidra` user.
-This can be done with the following command
+This can be done with the following command:

 `# useradd -mrU -s /sbin/nologin -d /srv/ghidra -k /dev/null ghidra`

 This creates a system `ghidra` user with the following properties:

-- its shell is set to nologin, so it can't be logged into (even if it was somehow exposed, since system users cant be logged into via SSH/etc anyways)
+- It's shell is set to nologin, so it can't be logged into (basically death insurance, since system users can't be logged into via normal means)
-- the home directory is /srv/ghidra, with no additional skeleton files being placed (that's what the `-k /dev/null` option does)
+- The home directory for the user is `/srv/ghidra`
+- The skeleton directory is set to `/dev/null`, disabling skeleton file copying (only the directory will be made, and we won't get a bunch of files that aren't needed for the service)

+Note that the home directory can be anywhere, but this is what I've used and it works, so YMMV changing it (the script uses getpwent anyways like it should, so I don't think anything would go too wrong?
+But I'm not sure)

+## Edit configuration

-Next, use your favorite text editor to edit the variables at the top of the ./install file to match your setup:
+Next, use your favorite text editor to edit the variables in the `config.example` file to match your setup, and save it to `config`.

-- Java path
+The variables you need to edit are:

+- Path to `java` executable
-- Ghidra installation directory
+- Ghidra installation path
 - Ghidra anonymous read access allowed (This is opt-in, and Ghidra Server requires individual projects to opt in as well)
+- (Optional) Listen IP address (the default uses `eth0.me` to figure it out, but if you have a desired interface, you can provide one)

+## Running installation

-After you've done that, you can now run
+After you've done that, you can now run the install script with `# ./install`.

-`# ./install`

-It will prompt with the configuration, and ask if it's ok to continue.
-If so, type `yes` or `y`, and the installation will begin.
+It will display the configuration, and ask if it's OK to continue with the installation.

+Upon reviewing, if the configuration is correct, type `yes` or `y`, and the installation will commence.

-Once installed, a `ghidra.service` unit is now available to launch your Ghidra Server.
+Once everything is installed, a `ghidra.service` unit is now available to launch your Ghidra server.

-You can now copy an existing repository folder into `/srv/ghidra/repositories` at this point if migrating an existing server.
+Additionally, at this point, you can now copy an existing repository folder into `/srv/ghidra/repositories` to migrate an existing server installation.

+## Autostart

 Once done, you can use

 `# systemctl enable --now ghidra`

-to enable (make the service start at boot) and start your Ghidra server.
+to enable (make the service automatically start at boot) and start your Ghidra server.

+## Logs

-Note that logs will be placed in to the systemd journal, and no log files will be updated when using the service.
+Note that logs will be placed in to the systemd journal, and no log files will be updated or created when using the service.
+This is by design.

 To look at logs for your Ghidra server, run

-`$ journalctl -u ghidra`
+`$ journalctl -u ghidra` (or what have you)

+## Administration

+You will need to use `[your ghidra user's home]/svradmin` to launch the svrAdmin tool.

+You can also just use `sudo -u ghidra`, but the helper is nicer to use IMO

-# Notes
+# Notes/Caveats

 - Java path detection currently isn't implemented
 	- The default is skewed for Arch Linux because it's what I run on everything, but you can change it

 - You will need to install on a machine with direct public IP access
 	- NAT doesn't play nicely with Ghidra Server yet
-- `./svrAdmin` will require `sudo -u ghidra` to run (but should work fine besides that)
-	- You could create a wrapper script that just consists of `sudo -u ghidra @ghidra_home@/server/svrAdmin $@` (i may do so)